enochjr2606/World_Layoffs/README.md

 ### Overview
 - Provides a high-level summary of layoffs over time.
--Key trends and patterns are visualized to highlight peak periods of layoffs and overall workforce reduction.
+- Key trends and patterns are visualized to highlight peak periods of layoffs and overall workforce reduction.
 ![Project Overview](./Images/Overview.png)

 ### Company Analysis